GuideFeatures Overview

 🌳 Environments

-One-click dev servers per worktree, with no port collisions.
-Configure start/stop commands once on the repo, with templates that derive unique ports from each worktree’s ID.
-Everyone on your team gets one-click start/stop on every worktree, with health checks and live logs.
+One-click dev servers per branch, with no port collisions.
+Configure start/stop commands once on the repo, with templates that derive unique ports from each branch’s ID.
+Everyone on your team gets one-click start/stop on every branch, with health checks and live logs.

 Use when: Working on multiple PRs simultaneously and tired of “kill your dev server so I can test mine.”